 Large herd of African Elephants

 Over 600 bird species

 5 different habitats

-Wildlife and birds:
+Wildlife and Birdlife of Amboseli

 A safari at Amboseli will allow you to feast your eyes upon the animals with the beautiful Kilimanjaro as a backdrop.
 Thus, this safari can also be called a Kilimanjaro safari.
 The main attractions of the park are the large herds of elephants.
 You can watch the African bull elephants amble past you and you will surely have a good time.
 These magnificent animals can be spotted foraging in the swamps.
 The park is also home to species of cape buffalo, impala, lion, cheetah, spotted hyena, Masai giraffe, Grevy’s and Burchell's zebra, wild dog, and blue wildebeest.
 The Black Rhino may have become extinct here but the other four of the big five thrive here.
 Amboseli is also a great birding destination as it houses more than 600 species of birds.
-The swamps are home to egrets, herons, pelicans and crowned cranes while the grasslands harbor Hartlaub’s bustard and the Pangani longclaw.
+The swamps are home to egrets, herons, pelicans, and crowned cranes while the grasslands harbor Hartlaub’s bustard and the Pangani longclaw.